SiyiP/linked-blog-starter-md/11 HEENT/SFP Pharynx and Palate_Hohn.md

 		- origin from stylohyoid lig , horning at hyoid -> pharyngeal raphe
 		- to constrict wall pharynx during swallowing, innervated by vagus
 	- inferior pharyngeal constrictor
-		- from olique line of thyroid cartilage/cricoid-cartilage -> pharyngeal raphe (this is on the postrerior side, this extends all the way from base of skull -> C6)
+		- from oblique line of thyroid cartilage/cricoid-cartilage -> pharyngeal raphe (this is on the postrerior side, this extends all the way from base of skull -> C6)
 		- to constrict wall pharynx during swallowing, innervated by vagus duh
 	- extranote - cricopharyngeus muscl, not in lab id, but this is the most inferior fibers of the inf pharyngeal constrictor muscle
 		- **sphincter at lowest end of pharynx to prevent entry of air into esophagus when swallowing food**